-Federal law requires MPOs to develop and use a documented participation plan that provides interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process1.
+Federal law requires MPOs to develop and use a documented participation plan that provides interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process.
 This plan has been developed to replace the 2015 plan and includes updated policy language and procedures, as well as tools, strategies, and evaluation methods.

-The plan is divided into four chapters.
+The plan is divided into four chapters:

 Chapter 1 provides baseline information about who the MPO is and what the PPP is and how it was developed.

 Chapter 2 presents the MPO's participation goal, objectives, and policies.

-Chapter 3 describes tools and strategies for participation, as well as specifying the tools to be utilized for each of the MPO's key work products, with more specific detail about the development of the Regional Transportation Plan (RTP) and the Transportation Improvement Program (MTIP).
+Chapter 3 describes tools and strategies for participation, as well as specifying the tools to be utilized for each of the MPO's key work products.

 Chapter 4 describes how the public involvement tools will be evaluated for effectiveness and updated as needed.

-Several appendices are included documenting public comments and how those influenced the plan development, a report of the results of the 2023 public participation survey, and additional tools for participation.
+Several appendices are included documenting public comments and how those influenced the plan development, a report of the results of the 2023 public participation survey, additional tools for participation, and other information.